Shuvadeepmaity/AHPtableGenerator/README.md

 # AHPtableGenerator
-Simple interactive Python script that generate a Analitic Hierarchy Process table, it exports a .tex code file and a .pdf file.
+Simple interactive Python script that generates a Analitic Hierarchy Process table, it exports a fully editable .tex code file and a .pdf file.

 ## Requirements
 1. LaTeX installed<br/>